Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Introduction

-In this work, we alleviate the robustness issues described above by intervening into the training process.
-Since the interactions with lower cascade effects are trained less but commonly contribute more when making predictions, our basic idea is to increase the stability for such low-cascade interactions by adding more noise on them during training via adversarial training.
+In this study, we enhance robustness by modifying the training process.
+Noting that interactions with lower cascade effects often play a pivotal role in predictions, we boost stability for these interactions through adding more noise on them during training via adversarial training.
 Adversarial training has been shown to improve the robustness of a variety of deep learning models by adding adversarial perturbation on the input data \cite{wiyatno2019review}.
 Originally proposed for image classification, adversarial training produces image classification models that are more robust to adversarial attack on the input pixels \cite{madry2017towards}.
 In the sequential recommendation setting, we expect that by adding greater adversarial perturbations to the interactions with lower cascade effects, the trained model will be more robust to perturbations occurring among the most recent items in the user sequences when making predictions.
 Based on this, we propose a Cascade-guided Adversarial Training strategy, which is a re-normalized adversarial training method that is specifically designed for deep sequential recommendation by harnessing the intrinsic cascade effects for each interaction.

-Our proposed method differs from prior work as follows: (1) Prior works develop adversarial training approaches for various recommendation model families such as matrix factorization, collaborative filtering, factorization machines, among others \cite{deldjoo2021survey}.
-Adversarial training applied to deep sequential recommendation models, however, is mostly unexplored, and there are no works that leverage the unique properties of sequential recommender models as we do; (2) Prior works use adversarial training to improve generalization and/or improve robustness to adversarial perturbations on latent model embeddings.
-In contrast, we focus on improving robustness to adversarial perturbations on actual inputs, namely, item interaction sequences, since this is a more feasible type of perturbation that could occur in real-world systems.
+Our method distinguishes itself from previous research in two main aspects: (1) While prior studies focus on adversarial training for early recommendation models like matrix factorization and collaborative filtering \cite{deldjoo2021survey}, we explore its application specifically to deep sequential recommendation models, leveraging their unique characteristics; (2) Unless previous works focus on improving generalization or robustness to latent embedding perturbations, instead, we emphasize robustness against adversarial perturbations on real inputs, namely, item interaction sequences, which are more likely perturbations in practical scenarios.